NguyenGPhuc/story_web/README.md

 *** Description ***
-A local web UI that used OpenAI API to translate langauge text into English.
-The translated text get pass into Dall-E as prompt for image generation.
-Has build in interface that allows uers change image dimension and batch number.
+A local Web UI for creative story tellers.
+Offers a variety of toosl to help put your ideas into writing as quickly as possible.
+Uses Google API for multi language translations, OpenAI for theme adaptations, and Grammarly API for sentence errors.
+Able to generate images to go along with text for a more immersive narritive.
+Uses OenAI's Dall-E for image generate using user prompt.

 *** Purpose ***
-My cousin owns a wedding arrangement company in Vietnam.
-The purpose of this program is to help him create concept arts in his own natural language (Vietnamese).
-This can also be use to create stock images for advertisement to reach a wider audience.
+I have many narratives that I keeps in my mind.
+The problem is I don't the time nor patients to put them on paper.
+I wrote this program for myself and those who share similar dilema.
+The purpose is to quickly writes, fix, and modify a narrative with AI assistant.

 *** Requirements ***
 Download and install Python - https://www.python.org/downloads/